-Conventional denture is applied after the gum tissue completely heals – it usually takes a few months (that only applies if you are removing teeth and waiting for your gums to heal if no healing needed you could start fabrication of new dentures same day).
+A conventional denture is applied after the gum tissue completely heals – it usually takes a few months (that only applies if you are removing teeth and waiting for your gums to heal if no healing needed you could start the fabrication of new dentures same day).
 During the waiting period, you will have to live without teeth.
-Conventional denture is a durable prosthetic device.
-However, as facial muscles can sag over the time, your dentures may need to be remade and readjusted.
+A conventional denture is a durable prosthetic device.
+However, as facial muscles can sag over time, your dentures may need to be remade and readjusted.

 You can get an immediate denture on the same day following the removal of your natural teeth.
 Immediate denture technique involves making impressions of your mouth when your teeth are still present.
 When you have your teeth extracted, your dentures will be ready, so you won’t spend any minute without teeth.
 With an immediate denture, your speech is established easier and you don’t have to relearn how to speak.
 Moreover, you will chew better and have less risk of facial distortion that usually occurs when teeth are extracted.
 However, immediate dentures don’t always fit accurately and, after the healing process, they need to be replaced by another prosthetic device.
 Thus, immediate dentures should rather be considered as a temporary treatment.

 As the name implies, this type of denture is placed on the next day after your teeth have been removed.
 The procedure is similar to getting immediate dentures.
 This would not be preferred if you had extractions done the day before because your gums would be very inflamed and swollen and would be very uncomfortable to wear, this is ideal only if you have missing teeth more than a 6 week period.